-Selecting a specific time slot for your visit is required when purchasing tickets (e.g. 6 AM – 12 AM).
-This allows the organization to control the number of people for a better experience.
+Selecting a specific circuit and time slot for your visit is required when purchasing tickets.
+Tickets are scheduled in one-hour intervals, starting from 6 AM till 3 PM.
+Each time slot to access the site lasts 60 minutes.
+This allows the organization to control the number of people entering, providing a better experience.

-In total, you will need 3 – 6 hours of exploring depending if you choose to climb on of the mountains.
+In total, you will need 3 – 6 hours of exploring, depending on whether you choose to climb one of the mountains.

 Must-read: Complete 3-week Peru Travel Guide